-We’ll admit The Goonies was a big reason we wanted to write this article.
-The cliché of buried pirate treasure is something you think about no matter how old you are, so we’re constantly wondering if there’s the remotest possibility that anyone like One-Eyed Willie existed.
-Turns out the answer is yes and his treasure’s in New Jersey (probably).
+The Goonies was a big inspiration for this article.
+The cliché of buried pirate treasure is something you think about no matter how old you are or how remote the possibility is that anyone like One-Eyed Willie existed.
+Turns out the answer is yes, and his treasure’s in New Jersey (probably).

 There’s too much to this one to be entirely false.
-Claims of seeing a sea-faring vessel stranded in the Salton Sea Basin have been repeated by American Indians, Spanish explorers, regular explorers, migrants, and treasure hunters for centuries.
+Claims of seeing a sea-faring vessel stranded in the Salton Sea Basin have been repeated by Native Americans, Spanish explorers, regular explorers, migrants, and treasure hunters for centuries.
 Generally, that diverse a group of people don’t agree on something unless there’s some truth to it.
-Add on the fact that we have modern examples of large ships getting stranded in deserts and it’s not outside the realm of possibility that 16th Century Spanish explorers hit some of the same problems.

-It becomes even less wild of a claim when you look at geography.
-As the story goes, a Spanish vessel sailed up into the Salton Sea, possibly riding a tidal bore, a surge of water that moves against a river’s normal flow.
+As the story goes, a Spanish vessel sailed up into the Salton Sea riding a tidal bore, or a surge of water that moves against a river’s normal flow.
 When they went to return the way they came, the waters had receded back over the natural dam, leaving the vessel stranded in the sea.
 This happened as recently as 1922, and would still be happening if people hadn’t completely drained the river.

 There’s the added support that the Los Angeles Star reported the ship as found in December, 1870, as the result of an expedition by Charley Clusker.
-Although Clusker also disappeared when he set out on a return journey, that initial report’s a decent positive affirmation that the ship exists.
+Although Clusker also disappeared when he set out on a return journey, that initial report is a positive affirmation that the ship exists.

 In another story, a traveler who came upon the ship one night found pearls beyond imagination.
 He filled his pockets and sped to the local mission.
 The traveler wasn’t able to find the ship again, but his conviction was enough that he spent his whole life trying.
-While that might not be as reliable a source as the Star, we’ll still take it as a pretty good indication that the ship’s real, if elusive.
+While that might not be as reliable a source as the Star, it’s enticing nonetheless.

 Forrest Fenn’s Treasure

-This treasure hunt follows the template for a Hollywood kid’s movie exactly.
+This treasure hunt follows the template for a Hollywood kids’ movie.
 It’s some kind of chest, hidden in the wilderness, with any clues for its location coming primarily from a purposefully obscure poem.
 There’s almost too much cliché here to be true, but people’s confidence in its existence seems unshakable, especially since Forrest Fenn is still alive and told CBS about the treasure.

-Fenn says there’s 265 gold coins and hundreds of gold nuggets.
-The chest’s precise worth isn’t known, since Fenn’s the only one who knows exactly what’s inside.
-The contents come from Fenn’s career as a collector of antique artifacts, so not only is this a treasure worth millions, but this is a treasure worth millions hidden by a guy who knows what he’s talking about.
+Fenn says there are 265 gold coins and hundreds of gold nuggets.
+The chest’s precise worth isn’t known, since Fenn is the only one who knows exactly what’s inside.
+The contents come from Fenn’s career as a collector of antique artifacts (not all found through treasure hunting), so not only is this a treasure worth millions, but this is a treasure worth millions hidden by a guy who knows what he’s talking about.

 The Beale Ciphers

-But Biblical treasure hunts bring up to The Copper Scroll, one of the Dead Sea Scrolls.
+The Copper Scroll is one of the Dead Sea Scrolls.
 It was found in 1952 and was one of the only scrolls that was found where it was originally hidden.
 When archaeologists finally got it unrolled and translated, they realized the scroll wasn’t a lost religious text, like the others, but was a list of ancient treasure.
-Gold and silver quantities and locations were recorded in a laundry list, making this one of the most straightforward treasure retrievals in history.
+Gold and silver quantities and locations were recorded, making this one of the most straightforward treasure retrievals in history.

 The Tomb of Qin Shi Huang

-The quick history on Qin Shi Huang is, about 2,200 hundred years ago, he unified the different warring factions of China and declared himself the first Chinese emperor.
+Full disclosure: Many treasures have already been found in Qin Shi Huang’s tomb.
+But there’s still the possibility of plenty more–and people know exactly where to find it (probably).
+About 2,200 hundred years ago, Qin Shi Huang unified the different warring factions of China and declared himself the first Chinese emperor.
 From there he got super rich and died.

 The major hurdle left for the excavation is how to deal with the reported river of mercury around Huang’s tomb.
 If that was a set piece in a movie, people would dismiss it as ridiculous, yet that’s exactly what archaeologists expect to find.
 All they have to do is figure out how to not have it poison the area’s water supply.